How about that Bayes: Bayesian techniques and the simple pendulum: The period of a simple pendulum

-For completeness, the derivation of both the small angle approximation and the exact expression for the formula of a simple pendulum are included.
 An ideal simple pendulum has a bob of mass $m$ suspended from a frictionless attachment point by a massless rod of length $L$ and moves in a single angular dimension $\theta$.
-In the absence of nonconservative forces such as friction and drag, the equation of motion is
+In the absence of non-conservative forces such as friction and drag, the equation of motion is

 where $g$ is the gravitational acceleration.
-In this study, a fixed value $L = 1 \text{m}$ is used as representative of home-made pendula.
 For small displacements, $\sin{\theta}\approx \theta$ and Eq.~\ref{eq:ddottheta} can be identified as a simple harmonic oscillator.
 The period of a simple harmonic oscillator is $T = 2\pi \sqrt{\frac{m}{k}}$ and it is trivial to identify $k=\frac{mg}{L}$.
-Thus, in this regime,
+Consequently,

+and the uncertainty on the angular measurement does not enter into the model calculation while the uncertainty on the length does.

 An exact expression for the period of a simple pendulum is readily derived using the conservation of energy.
-The expression is simplified by assuming the pendulum to be initially stationary and at its initial angular displacement $\theta_0$.
-The zero of potential energy is chosen as when $\theta(t)=0$.
-The energy conservation equation is thus
+The expression is simplified by choosing the zero of potential energy when $\theta(t)=0$ and assuming the pendulum to be initially stationary and at its initial angular displacement $\theta_0$.
+The energy conservation equation is